wkvasnikoff/BingAds-docs/BingAds/scripts/reference/KeywordIterator.md

 Boolean|Boolean value that determines if this iterator has more elements.

 ## <a name="next"></a>next
-Advances to the next keyword in this iterator and returns it.
+Advances the iterator and returns the next keyword.

 ### Returns:
 |Type|Description|